 When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1223) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1223 to identify the guidance you are requesting.

 Table of Contents

 FDA has developed this draft guidance document to assist industry in preparing premarket notification submissions (510(k)s) for the instrument component of laboratory-based coagulation test system(s).
 FDA recognizes that multiple assays or reagents reasonably be evaluated in one submission (see also “Assessing User Fees: PMA Supplement Definitions, Modular PMA Fees, BLA and Efficacy Supplement Definitions, Bundling Multiple Devices in a Single Application, and Fees for Combination Products; Guidance for Industry and FDA)1.
 Consistent with that policy, we recommend that you submit one application in the following situations: